rzmk/mega-todo/README.md

 # Mega Todo

-A simple todo list for your projects.
+A simple todo list for your assignments.

 Contributors: